What is Simpler Recycling?

 Please note that biodegradable and compostable plastic packaging materials are not collected within any of the above categories.
 Speak to your local account manager for more information on how to recycle these items or place them in your general waste containers.

-31st March 2025:
+By 31st March 2025:

-All businesses and non-household premises (with 10 or more full-time equivalent employees) must implement recycling practices for all recyclable waste streams.
+All businesses and other non-household premises (with 10 or more full-time equivalent employees) must implement recycling practices for all recyclable waste streams.

-31st March 2026:
+By 31st March 2026:

 Local Authorities will be required to collect all six recyclable waste streams (excluding plastic film), from all households.
 Local authorities must collect food waste weekly (except where a transitional arrangement applies and affected local authorities will have a later implementation date set in regulations).

-31st March 2027:
+By 31st March 2027:

-Micro-firms (with under 10 full-time equivalent employees) must comply with the new recycling requirements (subject to final confirmation from Defra).
+Micro-firms (with under 10 full-time equivalent employees) must comply with the new recycling requirements.
+Subject to final confirmation from Defra.

 We can help you prepare for Simpler Recycling

-• Tailored to You: We provide tailored, effective and compliant waste management solutions that best suit your business and the waste your produce.
+- Tailored to You: We provide tailored, effective and compliant waste management solutions that best suit your business and the waste your produce.

 To Be Confirmed by Government: